Student lending

 Learn more about IDR forgiveness at the Federal Student Aid’s IDR forgiveness page or reach out to EDCAP.

-PSLF is available only if you are on an IDR plan or the 10-year Standard Repayment Plan, and it is only available for certain types of loans.
-Also, from time to time you must certify that your employment qualifies.
+- PSLF is available only if you are on an IDR plan or the 10-year Standard Repayment Plan.

 For more detailed information on PSLF, consult FSA’s PSLF page or EDCAP’s resources on getting Public Service Loan Forgiveness.

 Under the Teacher Loan Forgiveness (TLF) program, if you teach full time for five complete and consecutive academic years in a low-income school or educational service agency, and meet certain other qualifications, you might be eligible for up to $17,500 of loan forgiveness.
-For more information on TLF, please consult FSA’s Teacher Loan Forgiveness page

 A Perkins loan is issued by the federal government but serviced by your educational institution.
 There is a specific type of loan forgiveness available if you have a Perkins loan and work in certain industries or have certain characteristics.
-Consult FSA’s federal Perkins loan cancellation and discharge page for more information.

 Note that, if you consolidate a Perkins loan into other federal loans, you will no longer be eligible for forgiveness specific to Perkins loans.
-However, the consolidated loan might qualify for other types of forgiveness such as IDR forgiveness or PSLF.
+However, the consolidated loan might qualify for other types of forgiveness, such as IDR forgiveness or PSLF.

 Note that, while these programs are described as “loan forgiveness,” they are actually awards you receive to allow you to pay down your own loan balances.
-Please consult the NYS Higher Education Services Corporation’s New York state loan forgiveness page for more information.

 Student loan discharge